Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

-Without loss of generality, assume that $s=s_{i+1}$ and $t=s_{i}$ with $2<i<n+1$, so that $w'=s_{i+1}s_{i}v'$ (reduced).
-By Lemma~\ref{lem:diagram descent set}, $d_{w'}$, and hence $d_{w}$, has a simple edge joining node $i+1$ to node $i+2$.
-For sake of contradiction, assume that $d_{w'}$, and hence $d_{w}$, has a simple edge joining node $i-1$ to node $i$.
-Then by Lemma~\ref{lem:diagram descent set}, $s_{i-1} \in \L(w')=\L(w)$, which contradicts $w'=s_{i+1}s_{i}v'$.
-So, there cannot be a simple edge joining node $i-1$ to node $i$, which implies that $s_{i-1} \notin \L(w')=\L(w)$.
-Since $s_{i+1} \in \L(w')=\L(w)$ while $s_{i-1} \notin \L(w')=\L(w)$, $w$ cannot be of type II.
-Since $w$ is non-cancellable, but not of type I or II, it follows from Theorem~\ref{thm:affineCwsrm} that $w$ can be written as a product of a type $B$ non-cancellable element times a type $B'$ non-cancellable element.
+Since $w$ is non-cancellable but neither of type I nor type II, it follows from the classification in~\cite[Theorem 5.1.1]{Ernst2010} that $w$ can be written as a reduced product of a type $B$ non-cancellable element times a type $B'$ non-cancellable element with non-overlapping supports.
 This implies that $w$ contains a single occurrence of $s_{i+1}$ and no occurrences of $s_{i}$.
-Then $d_{w}$, and hence $d_{w'}$, can be drawn so that no edges intersect the line $x=i+1/2$.
-Furthermore, there are no closed (respectively, open) decorations occurring to the right (respectively, left) of the line $x=i+1/2$.
+Then $d_{w}$, and hence $d_{w'}$, can be drawn so that no edges intersect the vertical midline between nodes $i$ and $i+1$.
+Furthermore, there are no closed (respectively, open) decorations occurring to the right (respectively, left) of this line.
 However, we see that

 This implies that the edge leaving node $i$ in the simple representation of $d_{w'}$ must change direction from right to left.
-By Lemma~\ref{lem:direction change} and Remark~\ref{rem:direction change}, the simple representation of $d_{w'}$ must be vertically equivalent to one of the diagrams in Figure~\ref{Fig189-Fig190}.
-We cannot have the diagram in Figure~\ref{Fig189} since then we would have open decorations occurring to the left of $x=i+1/2$.
-So, we must have the diagram in Figure~\ref{Fig190}.
-But then we are in the situation of Lemma~\ref{lem:diagram version main zigzag lemma}.
+By Lemma~\ref{lem:direction change} and Remark~\ref{rem:direction change}, the simple representation of $d_{w'}$ must be vertically equivalent to one of the diagrams in Figure~\ref{fig:main result}.
+But we cannot have the diagram in Figure~\ref{fig:main result 1} since then we would have open decorations occurring to the left of the vertical midline between nodes $i$ and $i+1$.
+So we must have the diagram in Figure~\ref{fig:main result 2}, which puts us in the situation of Lemma~\ref{lem:diagram version main zigzag lemma}.
 Since $w$ is not of type I, there are no other occurrences of the generators $d_{1}, \dots, d_{i}$ in the simple representation of $d_{w'}$.
 This implies that $d_{w}$ has a propagating edge connecting node $1$ to node $1'$ that is labeled by a single $\btri$.
-By inspecting the images of monomials indexed by non-type I and non-type II non-cancellable elements, we see that none of them have this configuration.
+By inspecting the images of monomials indexed by non-type I and non-type II non-cancellable elements~\cite[Theorem 5.1.1]{Ernst2010}, we see that none of them have this configuration.
 Therefore, we have a contradiction, and hence $\theta$ is injective. \end{proof}

+For convenience in wording our final result, define $w\in\FC(\C_n)$ to be a \emph{partial type II} element if $w=uxv$ (reduced) such that $x$ is of type II but not equal to $\x_{\E}$ when $n$ is even.

+\begin{corollary} There are finitely many elements in $\FC(\C_n)$ that are neither a type I nor a partial type II element. \end{corollary}